-NVIDIA CUDA Center of Excellence
+NVIDIA GPU Center of Excellence

 "Often before a great discovery there is the creation of a new tool or a tool that is used in a different way than before.
 GPUs and the algorithms and software that they use are today's tools and with them we are entering a golden age, where scientific computing is going to truly change the way we do science and medicine."